baptistelechat/pyrevit-with-vscode/README.md

 A default icon and a python script with the minimal code for work in Revit are added.

-> 👤 The script author is automatically retrieved from your VSCode parameters: **"pyrevit-with-vscode.author"** (default value = "John Doe").

 ```python
 # script.py
 # --------------------------------------------------